misaka10843/MirrorDocs-CHS-MT/community-guides/unity-canvas-hud-guide.md

 	}
 }
 ```

 {% endcode %}

-Create a button inside the main Canvas, and drag it into the Canvas “ButtonHost” variable.
+Create a button inside the main Canvas, and drag it into the Canvas "ButtonHost" variable.
 We will not focus too much on layout and looks of the canvas for this guide, but go wild and position the contents where you please :)

 ![Simple button.](../.gitbook/assets/Canvas5.jpg)

 ## Part 4

 Test!
-Start the game, and press your own “Host Button”, the game should start.
+Start the game, and press your own "Host Button", the game should start.

 Congratulations, this is the first step to using Unity Canvas with Mirror, and upgrading from the NetworkManagerHUD OnGUI.